finwo/pmlag/README.md

 Select the balancing mode for non-broadcast packages

+- active-backup: define a primary and backup interface
+- broadcast: always sent packets to all interfaces
 - balance-rr: weighted round-robin balancing
-- active-backup: define a primary and backup interface

 #### mac